emurdnt/shair/README.md

 * The overview of the app.
 I have chosen to make my app almost a part of the existing Shair Web App.
 I thought that it made sense to follow the styling, look and feel of the site.*

 ![filter and result area](https://github.com/emurdnt/shair/blob/main/src/assets/filter-result-area.png)
 * This is the filter and result section.
-The user can filter using the car make, type and year.The these sections rely on Material UI's grid system to respond to different media queries.*
+The user can filter using the car make, type and year.The these sections rely on Material UI's grid system to respond to different media queries.
+I added a result count.*

 ![Autocomplete filters](https://github.com/emurdnt/shair/blob/main/src/assets/auto-complete-filters.png)
 * I have decided to make the filters use the `Autocomplete` component because there are more than 10 choices for car makers alone.
 It will be easier for the user to type what they are specifically looking for to narrow the choices down.*